 Why It's So Good

 While cooking, this chicken smells absolutely divine.
-The first time I made, my husband groaned when he walked into the house.
+The first time I made it, my husband groaned when he walked into the house.
 "What is that?" he asked.

 When I uncovered the pot the chicken was sitting in a pool of creamy pan sauce, the milk having dissolved into small bits of curd and juice.
 Unlike the curdled milk I was expecting, this looked and tasted more like liquid lemon gold, bathed in chicken juices.